brandonmuch/brandonmuch/README.md

 ## About

-Six years in Pan-African media and entertainment operations — leading cross-border data governance, information security, and stakeholder reporting across 23 African markets for MultiChoice and Showmax.
+I have experience in Pan-African media and entertainment operations, leading cross-border data governance, information security, and stakeholder reporting across 23 African markets for MultiChoice and Showmax.

 Currently completing a Postgraduate Diploma in Risk Management at UNISA covering credit risk, operational risk, market risk, risk financing, and GRC.
-Active certifications in the EU AI Act, NIST AI RMF, and ISO/IEC 42001.
+Active certifications that focus on the EU AI Act, NIST AI RMF, and ISO/IEC 42001.

 BCom Law (Cum Laude), Monash University South Africa.